pyston/pyston_v1/README.md

 - `make check`: run the tests
 - `make run`: run the REPL
 - `make format`: run clang-format over the codebase
+- We have a number of helpers of the form `make VERB_TESTNAME`, where `TESTNAME` can be any of the tests/benchmarks, and `VERB` can be one of:
-- `make run_TESTNAME`: searches for a test or benchmark called TESTNAME.py and runs it under pyston
+ - `make run_TESTNAME`: runs the file under pyston_dbg.
+ - `make run_release_TESTNAME`: runs the file under pyston_release.
-- `make dbg_TESTNAME`: same as above, but runs pyston under gdb
+ - `make dbg_TESTNAME`: same as `run`, but runs pyston under gdb.
+ - `make check_TESTNAME`: checks that the script has the same behavior under pyston_dbg as it does under CPython.
+See tools/tester.py for information about test annotations.
+ - `make perf_TESTNAME`: runs the script in pyston_release, and uses perf to record and display performance statistics.
+ - A few lesser used ones; see the Makefile for details.
-- `make watch_cmd`: uses inotifywait to run `make cmd` every time a source file changes.
+- `make watch_cmd`: meta-command which uses inotifywait to run `make cmd` every time a source file changes.
- - For example, `make watch` is an alias for `make watch_pyston_dbg`, and will recompile every time you save a source file.
+ - For example, `make watch_pyston_dbg` will rebuild pyston_dbg every time you save a source file.
+This is handy enough to have the alias `make watch`.
+ - `make watch_run_TESTNAME` will rebuild pyston_dbg and run TESTNAME every time you change a file.
  - `make wdbg_TESTNAME` is mostly an alias for `make watch_dbg_TESTNAME`, but will automatically quit GDB for you.
+This is handy if pyston is crashing and you want to get a C-level stacktrace.

 There are a number of common flags you can pass to your make invocations:
 - `V=1` or `VERBOSE=1`: display the full commands being executed
-- `ARGS=-q`: pass the given args (in this example, `-q`) to the executable.
+- `ARGS=-v`: pass the given args (in this example, `-v`) to the executable.
  - Note: these will usually end up before the script name, and so apply to the pyston runtime as opposed to appearing in sys.argv.
-For example, `make run_test ARGS=-q` will execute `./pyston_dbg -q test.py`.
+For example, `make run_test ARGS=-v` will execute `./pyston_dbg -v test.py`.
 - `BR=breakpoint`: when running under gdb, automatically set a breakpoint at the given location.
+- `SELF_HOST=1`: run all of our Python scripts using pyston_dbg.

 For a full list, please check out the (Makefile)[https://github.com/dropbox/pyston/blob/master/src/Makefile].

 #### Pyston command-line options:

+Pyston-specific flags:
 <dl>
 <dt>-q</dt>
   <dd>Set verbosity to 0</dd>